-- 1. Projects should represent a professional effort, in content, structure, and presentation.
+- 1. The Marketing Plan should represent a professional effort, in content, structure, and presentation.
 A good way to think about this project is to imagine that your team will actually be implementing this plan for real; alternatively you might imagine that your team has been hired as consultants, in order to develop a marketing plan (Consider this to be a real world assignment...the report will be scored in large part on the professor's perception of the usefulness and acceptability of the report to a real client). - 2.
-Include a cover page, and ensure that each team member's name, and student ID, are on the handed-in project.
-Each team must hand in two (2) identical paper copies of the project, along with a CD-ROM electronic copy (do not send as an attachment to professor!). - 3.
+Include a cover page, and ensure that each team member's name and student ID are on the handed-in project.
+Each team must hand in one (1) paper copy of the project, along with an electronic copy submitted to Turnitin.
+Only one team member needs to submit via Turnitin. - 3.
 You are encouraged to refer to the handouts distributed in class (and/or posted on the course WEB-CT website) as well as materials in the text, for hints on analytical methods and formatting. - 4.
 You are expected to do outside secondary research for this project.
 This would include, for example, finding and analyzing demographic information that is related to the size/location of the target markets for this product or service, information on the competition, distribution channels, promotional options and costs, etc. This may also include relevant academic and/or trade journal sources.
 You must provide proper citations for all sources. - 5.
-Assume current (2009) dollars throughout.
+Assume current (2011) dollars throughout.
 Clearly state the rationale (and/or source) behind any other assumptions that you may make.
 Cite all sources of information (i.e., provide references): ALL facts in the report must be substantiated except those that are obviously common knowledge.
 Use footnotes/endnotes where necessary, and include a bibliography.
 Ensure that all material included is relevant and appropriate for the situation at hand. - 6.
-Total length of the project (not including Appendices, Exhibits, References, and Cover Page) is not to exceed 20 typed, double-spaced pages (note that 'bulleted items' do not require double spacing).
-Use 'Arial' or 'Times New Roman' non-condensed size-12 fonts, with 1-inch margins.
+Total length of the project (not including appendices, exhibits, references, and cover page) is not to exceed 20 typed, double-spaced pages (note that 'bulleted items' do not require double spacing).
+Use Arial, Helvetica or Times New Roman non-condensed size-12 fonts, with 1-inch margins.